-We then present in more detail the construction of the 4-point subdivision algorithm obtained from the order-3 NULICS and we analyze its main properties.
-We also illustrate the 6-point scheme derived from the order-4 NULICS.
-Finally we compare the NULI 4-point scheme with the NULI 6-point scheme as well as with the 4-point schemes by Daubechies et al. [14] and Dyn et al. [15].
-Our analysis emphasizes that, for the purpose of applications, the NULI 4-point scheme represents the optimal trade-off between shape quality and computational efficiency.
+We then present in more detail the construction of the 4-point subdivision algorithm obtained from the order-3 NULIFS and we analyze its main properties.
+We also illustrate the 6-point scheme derived from the order-4 NULIFS.
+Finally we compare the NULI 4-point scheme with the NULI 6-point scheme as well as with the 4-point schemes by Daubechies et al. [13] and Dyn et al. [15].
+Our analysis emphasizes that, for the purpose of applications, the NULI 4-point scheme represents a good trade-off between shape quality and computational efficiency.
 In fact the NULI 4-point scheme generates good quality interpolants by combining a properly chosen parameterization together with the properties of C^1 -smoothness and quadratic precision.
 At the same time, its refinement equations are given by linear and simple formulas where the coefficients are explicitly computed depending on the edge parameter values, that can be automatically calculated or manually set to achieve a number of special features - like non-symmetric behaviors and C^0 vertices.

 The remainder of the paper is organized as follows.
-In Section 2 we introduce the family of order-n non-uniform local interpolatory cardinal splines proposed in [16] by Chui and De Villiers (Section 2.1) and we recall its distinctive features (Section 2.2); successively we discuss the issue of designing refinement equations up-on the selected family members (Section 2.3).
-In Section 3 we present in detail the NULI 4-point scheme originated from the order-3 NULICS (Sections 3.1 and 3.2) and analyze its main properties concerning support width, smoothness order and polynomial precision (Section 3.3).
-Section 4 extends the discussion to order-4 NULICS and to the definition of the related NULI 6-point scheme.
+In Section 2 we introduce the family of order-n nonuniform local interpolatory fundamental splines proposed in [9] by Chui and De Villiers (Section 2.1) and we recall its distinctive features (Section 2.2); successively we discuss the issue of designing refinement equations upon the selected family members (Section 2.3).
+In Section 3 we present in detail the NULI 4-point scheme originated from the order-3 NULIFS (Sections 3.1 and 3.2) and analyze its main properties concerning polynomial precision, smoothness order and support width (Section 3.3).
+Section 4 extends the discussion to order-4 NULIFS and to the definition of the related NULI 6-point scheme.
 Finally, in Section 5, we show some significant examples confirming the effectiveness of our interpolatory subdivision algorithms, and especially of the NULI 4-point scheme, when applied to highly non-uniform data.
-A comparison with the limit curves obtained through the non-linear 4-point schemes in Dyn et al. [15] and Daubechies et al. [14] will also be presented.
+A comparison with the limit curves obtained through the non-linear 4-point schemes in Dyn et al. [15] and Daubechies et al. [13] will also be presented.

-2. Towards the definition of NULI subdivision schemes
+2 Towards the definition of NULI subdivision schemes